-Electronic Health Record (EHR) Interoperability with the Michigan Care Improvement Registry (MCIR)
+Evaluation of Electronic Health Record (EHR) Interoperability and Analytic Support for the Michigan Care Improvement Registry (MCIR)

 Project start date and end date: September 1, 2010 - Present